knative/docs/serving/samples/thumbnailer-go/README.md

   http://$SERVICE_IP/image -d '{"src":"https://www.youtube.com/watch?v=DjByja9ejTQ"}'  | jq '.'
 ```

 You can then download the newly created thumbnail.
-Make sure to replace the image name with the one returned by the previous service
+Make sure to replace the image file name
+with the one returned by the previous curl request:

 ```
 curl -H "Host: $SERVICE_HOST" \